-If you are a Postgraduate Taught student, your School will email your reassessment form to you (if applicable) either when your results are released to you or within two days of this.
+If you are a Postgraduate Taught student, your School will email your reassessment form to you (if applicable), either when your results are released or within two days of this.

 Please contact your Programme Administrator if you have not received your reassessment form by: